V1beR8er/mcbe-true-block-entity/README.md

 What's good gang.

 This simple MCBE addon exposes an easy way for you to turn any block into an entity via scripts.
+This is intended to be as lightweight as possible.

 Its still under development.
 Credit where credit is due.